 Heavy Metal Screening

 Cannabis, in its natural form, is perceived to be safe.
 However, it can elicit heavy metal contaminants from the environment.
-Wide-scale production of cannabis are sometimes located in former industrial sites which pollute the soil with various metalloids.
+Wide-scale production of cannabis are sometimes located in former industrial sites which pollute the soil with various metals.
 Cannabis plants can also be sprayed with pesticides or fertilizers containing heavy metals such as cadmium, lead, arsenic, or mercury.
-Due to this potential health hazard, heavy metal screening is performed to assess the presence of heavy metals and quantitate toxicity through Inductively Coupled Plasma techniques.
+Due to this potential health hazard, heavy metal screening is performed to assess the presence of heavy metals and quantify toxicity through Inductively Coupled Plasma techniques.

 Terpenes and terpenoids are volatile compounds that provide the scent and flavor of cannabis.
 These substances also have health benefits and are often extracted for medical interest.
 Terpenes have a therapeutic effect and can be used as a muscle relaxant.
 Specific Terpene compounds can also have anti-inflammatory and antibiotic properties.
 Terpene profiling and analysis can be conducted using Gas Chromatography systems.

 Managing the amount of moisture is a significant procedure in processing and storing cannabis due to regulatory requirements by certain states.
 The percentage of water activity can also suggest whether cannabis has been adequately and properly cured.
 Moreover, water activity is often used for safety and quality control as this signifies the potential for microbial growth.

 Residual solvents are byproducts of extraction processes.
 In some instances, certain procedures may produce harmful residual solvents or impurities such as acetone, ethanol, butane, benzene, propane, and other solvents.
 This is why residual solvent analysis is such an important step in cannabis testing.